 - the owner of the infrastructure will have access to the infrastructure through a statutory easement and the details of the arrangement will be contained in an infrastructure contract between the strata company and the owner of the infrastructure.

 At present, a strata company is required to insure the scheme against public liability for at least $5 million.
 This minimum will be increased to $10 million.

 It was found most managed schemes already have at least $20 million cover, and the $5 million minimum, imposed in 1995, is no longer considered sufficient to cover potential liabilities and costs in the case of damage, injury or death claims.
 The difference in annual costs for cover to increase from $5m to $10m is minimal for each lot.

 Every scheme must also discuss the insurance arrangements at each Annual General Meeting (AGM).
 This is to make sure the owners have to regularly consider whether or not their insurance is adequate for the risks faced by their scheme.

 Currently when a strata company receives money from an insurer, it must be used to rebuild, replace, repair or restore the building.
 Reforms will mean the strata company can decide (through a resolution without dissent) not to apply the money to rebuild, replace, repair or restore the building.
 The decision must include how the money will be used or distributed amongst owners.
 The location of the damaged / destroyed building must be made safe.

 Insurance in single tier schemes

-By-laws are the rules which the strata company, owners, occupiers and other residents within the scheme need to abide by.
-The strata company has broad powers to make and change by-laws.
+By-laws are the rules which the strata company, owners, occupiers and the owner of a leasehold scheme need to abide by.
+The strata company has broad powers to make, amend and repeal by-laws.

 By-laws cannot be unreasonable or oppressive